-- ☑ GA-P31-ES3G motherboard
+- GA-P43-ES3G motherboard

-- ✓ Motherboard driver disk
+- Motherboard driver disk

 - ✓ User's Manual

-- ☑ One IDE cable and one floppy disk drive cable
+- Quick Installation Guide

-- ✓ Two SATA 3Gb/s cables
+- One IDE cable

 - ☑ I/O Shield

 - The box contents above are for reference only and the actual items shall depend on product package you obtain.
 The box contents are subject to change without notice. - .
 The motherboard image is for reference only.